-In B2B domain, the ICP you should define before you get about creating your marketing personas.
-It’s something that will allow you to notice a broader perspective on your marketing and sales process and at the same time create a more specific image of who you want as your customers and why them.
+In a B2B domain, the ICP you should define before you get about creating your marketing personas, let alone focus on outbound prospecting.
+It’s something that will allow you to notice a broader perspective on your marketing and sales process, and at the same time, create a more specific image of who you want as your customers and why them.

 The ICP Framework will help you:

 - define who the ideal customer is for your type of business and your particular situation